Group Contractions via Infinite-Dimensional Lie Theory: Preliminaries and general setup

 Here, we recall general results on subgroups and quotients of locally exponential Lie groups (which may be infinite-dimensional) from \cite{Neeb06}. \emph{Locally exponential} Lie groups are Lie groups for which the Lie group exponential induces a local diffeomorphism around the identity.
 Even more restrictive, the class of \emph{Baker--Campbell--Hausdorff (BCH) Lie groups} requires that the BCH series converges locally in the Lie algebra and yields an analytic model of the group multiplication.
 For these Lie groups, many basic constructions from finite-dimensional Lie theory carry over to the infinite dimensional setting.

 \begin{defn}[\cite{Neeb06}, Definition IV.3.2] Let $G$ be a locally exponential Lie group.
-A closed subgroup $H \subseteq G$ is a \emph{(locally exponential) Lie subgroup} of $G$ if it is a locally exponential Lie group with respect to the induced topology.\footnote{This definition makes sense since a topological group is a locally exponential Lie group in at most one way.} \end{defn} Note that Lie subgroups of BCH Lie groups are automatically analytic subgroups (i.e.\ BCH Lie groups such that the inclusion map is analytic), since any continuous homomorphism of BCH Lie groups is analytic \cite[Proposition 2.4]{Glo02}.
+A closed subgroup $H \subseteq G$ is a \emph{(locally exponential) Lie subgroup} of $G$ if it is a locally exponential Lie group with respect to the induced topology.\footnote{This definition makes sense since a topological group is a locally exponential Lie group in at most one way (which follows from the `automatic smoothness theorem', see \cite[Theorem IV.1.18 and Remark IV.1.22]{Neeb06}).} \end{defn} Note that Lie subgroups of BCH Lie groups are automatically analytic subgroups (i.e.\ BCH Lie groups such that the inclusion map is analytic), since any continuous homomorphism of BCH Lie groups is analytic (the BCH case of the `automatic smoothness theorem', see \cite[Proposition~2.4]{Glo02} and \cite[Theorem IV.1.18]{Neeb06}).

 Differently to the finite-dimensional case, closed subgroups of locally exponential Lie groups are \emph{not} automatically Lie subgroups.
-However, we may characterise them via their `candidate Lie algebras': \begin{defn}[\cite{Neeb06}, Proposition II.6.3 and Lemma IV.3.1] Let $G$ be a locally exponential Lie group.
+However, for closed groups the various notions of `candidate Lie algebras' for these groups coincide: \begin{defn}[\cite{Neeb06}, Proposition II.6.3 and Lemma IV.3.1] Let $G$ be a locally exponential Lie group.
 For any subgroup $H \subseteq G$ we define the set

 If $H \subseteq G$ is closed, then $\Lf^e(H) \subseteq \Lf(G)$ is closed, and it coincides with

 which is a Lie subalgebra of $\Lf(G)$.

 If $H \subseteq G$ is a Lie subgroup, then $\Lf^e(H) = \Lf^d(H) = \Lf(H)$ is its Lie algebra. \end{defn}